Pipodesig/Colors/README.md

 3) Run TV emulator by pressing AVD manager button ![AVD manager button](https://wtcindia.files.wordpress.com/2015/07/screen-shot-2015-07-23-at-2-49-36-pm.png).
 And start TV emulator

 4) Press Shift + F10 to run project on existing emulator.

+In this project we are using  [Android-Universal-Image-Loader]( https://github.com/nostra13/Android-Universal-Image-Loader) and Java-Json libraries.